Falklands War: Initial British response

 The British had already taken action prior to the 2 April invasion.
-In response to events on South Georgia, on 29 March, Ministers decided to send the Royal Fleet Auxiliary (RFA) Fort Austin south from the Mediterranean to support HMS Endurance, and the nuclear-powered fleet submarine HMS Spartan from Gibraltar, with HMS Splendid ordered south from Scotland the following day.
+In response to events on South Georgia, on 29 March ministers decided to send the Royal Fleet Auxiliary (RFA) Fort Austin south from the Mediterranean to support HMS Endurance, and the nuclear-powered fleet submarine HMS Spartan from Gibraltar, with HMS Splendid ordered south from Scotland the following day.
 Lord Carrington had wished to send a third submarine, but the decision was deferred due to concerns about the impact on operational commitments.
 Coincidentally, on 26 March, the submarine HMS Superb left Gibraltar and it was assumed in the press she was heading south.
 There has since been speculation that the effect of those reports was to panic the Argentine junta into invading the Falklands before submarines could be deployed; however, post-war research has established that the final decision to proceed was made at a junta meeting in Buenos Aires on 23 March.

-The following day, during a crisis meeting headed by the Prime Minister Margaret Thatcher, the Chief of the Naval Staff Admiral Sir Henry Leach, advised them that "Britain could and should send a task force if the islands are invaded".
+The following day, during a crisis meeting headed by Prime Minister Margaret Thatcher, the First Sea Lord and Chief of the Naval Staff, Admiral Sir Henry Leach, advised that "Britain could and should send a task force if the islands are invaded".
 On 1 April, Leach sent orders to a Royal Navy force carrying out exercises in the Mediterranean to prepare to sail south.
 Following the invasion on 2 April, after an emergency meeting of the cabinet, approval was given to form a task force to retake the islands.
 This was backed in an emergency sitting of the House of Commons the next day.

 Word of the invasion first reached the UK from Argentine sources.
 A Ministry of Defence operative in London had a short telex conversation with Governor Hunt's telex operator, who confirmed that Argentines were on the island and in control.
-Later that day, BBC journalist Laurie Margolis spoke with an islander at Goose Green via amateur radio, who confirmed the presence of a large Argentine fleet and that Argentine forces had taken control of the island.
+Later that day, the BBC journalist Laurie Margolis spoke with an islander at Goose Green via amateur radio, who confirmed the presence of a large Argentine fleet and that Argentine forces had taken control of the island.
 British military operations in the Falklands War were given the codename Operation Corporate, and the commander of the task force was Admiral Sir John Fieldhouse.
 Operations lasted from 1 April 1982 to 20 June 1982.

-On 6 April, the British Government set up a War Cabinet to provide day-to-day political oversight of the campaign.
+On 6 April the British government set up a War Cabinet to provide day-to-day political oversight of the campaign.
 This was the critical instrument of crisis management for the British with its remit being to "keep under review political and military developments relating to the South Atlantic, and to report as necessary to the Defence and Overseas Policy Committee".
 The War Cabinet met at least daily until it was dissolved on 12 August.
 Although Margaret Thatcher is described as dominating the War Cabinet, Lawrence Freedman notes in the Official History of the Falklands Campaign that she did not ignore opposition or fail to consult others.
-However, once a decision was reached she "did not look back".
+However, once a decision was reached, she "did not look back".